lsoft/DpdtInject/README.md

 Dpdt does not support conventional bindings to proxy or factory, because of design.

-A lot of examples of allowed syntaxes are available in the test project.
-Please refer that code.

-Binding expressions are contained in methods marked with attribute `[DpdtBindingMethod]`.
-No argument allowed for that methods, and in fact they are not executed at all.
-Class with `[DpdtBindingMethod]`-methods should be derived from `DpdtInject.Injector.DefaultCluster`.
-This class should be `partial`.
-Many binding methods per cluster (even in different compilation units) allowed to exist.
-You can use this to split your bindings into different groups (something like Ninject's modules).

 ## Choosing constructor

 Constructor is chosen at the compilation stage based on 3 principles: